bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 }
 ```

-Let's see the differences from the original template:
+Let's check the differences from the original template:

 - Lines 1-2: Just adding some usings
 - Lines 32-38: **Take advantage of Refit library and define an interface to